 As part of the application process, students must submit a psycho-educational evaluation and other information (i.e. Individual Education Plan, 504 Plan, or other documentation) as needed so that their learning needs may be completely understood.

 Space is limited to 10 percent of each grade’s student body.
-Interested parents may contact Mrs. Engel to discuss the student’s appropriateness for the program.
+Interested parents may contact Ms. Lawrence to discuss the student’s appropriateness for the program.
 Parents are also strongly urged to attend an information session in the fall prior to their son’s/daughter’s application for admission.
-(Specific dates will be scheduled in the fall.)
-Contact Mrs. Engel if you have a conflict or if you have additional questions.
+Contact Ms. Lawrence if you have a conflict or if you have additional questions.